appleseedhq/appleseed-maya/docs/source/shaders/material/as_toon.rst

     The unit length world space normal of the bumped surface.

 *Specular Normal*
-    When using separate bump controls for the diffuse and specular terms, this is the unit lenght world space normal for the specular term.
+    When using separate bump controls for the diffuse and specular terms, this is the unit length world space normal for the specular term.

 *Bump Control*
     This allows the user to choose a single bump effect for both the diffuse and specular terms, or a separate bump effect for these terms.
 When using both, the *Bump Normal* parameter affects both terms.